A Quasi-Newton Subspace Trust Region Algorithm for nonmonotone variational inequalities in adversarial learning over box constraints: Introduction

 and $r_N(z^*)=0$, where $\|\cdot\|$ denotes the Euclidean norm.

-The main contributions of this paper are summarized as follows.
-We develop a quasi-Newton subspace trust region (QNSTR) algorithm for solving the least-square problem (\ref{TRM_min}), in order to find a first-order stationary point of the nonconvex-nonconcave min-max optimization problem \eqref{SAA_MINIMAX}.
-Based on the structure of problem (\ref{TRM_min}), we use a smoothing function to approximate the nonsmooth function $F_N$, adopt an adaptive quasi-Newton formula to approximate the Hessian matrix and solve a quadratic program with ellipse constraints in a subspace at each step of QNSTR algorithm with a low computational cost.
-We prove the global convergence of QNSTR algorithm to an $\epsilon$-first-order stationary point of the min-max optimization problem if every element of the generalized Jacobian matrix of $F_N$ is nonsingular at the point.
-We apply QNSTR algorithm to GANs in eye image segmentation with real data, which validates the effectiveness and efficiency of our approach for large scale min-max optimization problems.
+The main contributions of this paper are summarized as follows. (i) We develop the QNSTR algorithm for solving the least squares problem (\ref{TRM_min}) when $X$ and $Y$ are boxes.
+Based on the structure of the VI (\ref{gs10}), we use a smoothing function to approximate the nonsmooth function $F_N$, adopt an adaptive quasi-Newton formula to approximate the Hessian matrix and solve a quadratic program with ellipse constraints in a subspace at each step of the QNSTR algorithm with a relatively low computational cost. (ii) We prove the global convergence of the QNSTR algorithm to a stationary point of a smoothing least squares problem of (\ref{TRM_min}), which is an $\epsilon$-first-order stationary point of the min-max optimization problem \eqref{SAA_MINIMAX} if every element of the generalized Jacobian matrix of $F_N$ is nonsingular at it. (iii) We apply the QNSTR algorithm to GANs in eye image segmentation with real data, which validates the effectiveness and efficiency of our approach for large-scale min-max optimization problems.

 This paper is organized as follows.
-In Section \ref{Sec2}, we introduce the concept of local minimax points and first-order optimality conditions.
-Moreover we investigate the asymptotic convergence between problems \eqref{MINIMAX} and \eqref{SAA_MINIMAX} to build the numerical foundation for the subsequent development.
+In Section \ref{Sec2}, we introduce concepts of local minimax points and first-order optimality conditions.
+Moreover, we investigate the asymptotic convergence between problems \eqref{MINIMAX} and \eqref{SAA_MINIMAX} to build the numerical foundation for the subsequent discussion.
 In Section \ref{Sec3}, we present the QNSTR algorithm and establish its global convergence.
-In Section \ref{Sec4}, we apply QNSTR algorithm to solve problem \eqref{SAA_MINIMAX} with examples from eye image segmentation problems and group classification based on Modified National Institute of Standards and Technology database (MINIST).
+In Section \ref{Sec4}, we apply the QNSTR algorithm to solve problem \eqref{SAA_MINIMAX} with examples from eye image segmentation problems and digital handwriting image generation problems based on two different real data sets.
+We compare the QNSTR algorithm with some existing methods including alternating Adam.
 Finally, we give some concluding remarks in Section \ref{Sec5}.